 Garber Law serves both the New Jersey and Pennsylvania areas.
-We have been practicing personal injury law for more than 40 years combined in Camden County, NJ.
+Our attorneys have been practicing personal injury law for more than 60 combined years combined.
 Our experience includes trying cases and negotiating fair settlements for a wide range of personal injury cases including medical malpractice.

 If you’ve had an accident that you think was caused by a doctor, hospital, medications or medical equipment, we can help you recover your medical bills, lost wages, get money for your pain and suffering, and help get an award for any permanent injuries or disfigurements.
 If a loved one has suffered death, we can bring a wrongful death claim on their behalf of their heirs.

 In order to recover, a claimant has to show the health care provider’s conduct deviated from the applicable standard of care, and that the particular deviation caused the patient’s injuries.
 Showing fault can be especially difficult in medical cases because it often requires medical testimony.
-We work with medical experts and with legal experts to combat the medical provider and their lawyers.
+At Garber Law, we work with medical experts and with legal experts to combat the medical provider and their lawyers.
 If fault can be proven, then the patient is entitled to seek the following damages:

 A doctor who makes a mistake that causes you harm may not be the only one responsible.
 We will work to determine all the people and businesses that might be liable, such as: